When it comes to B2B studies, having the right people is just as important as asking the right questions.

 The best place to start looking for excellent study respondents is LinkedIn.

-A few years back, people would get very wary when I told them that we trust certain types of data from LinkedIn.
-They would stop me to say, “You can’t do that.
+A few years back, people would get very wary when we told them that we trust certain types of data from LinkedIn.
+They would say, “You can’t do that.
 My sister’s cousin’s best friend doesn’t believe in LinkedIn and he never updates his profile.
 That’s proof that it’s a faulty data source.”
 That’s what we call reasoning from a specific.
 Not a quality you want in a research firm.

 LinkedIn is a goldmine.